Eburonia/i-remember/README.md

       - Colour used in 'wrong' button (pressed) on practice page.
    - Hex: #00FF00: limegreen colour
       - Colour used in scoreboard (correct answers), and 'correct' button (pressed) on practice page.
+   - Hex: #9C1228: dark red
+      - Colour used in border colour of buttons.

 <img src="assets/images-readme/colour-scheme.png" alt="colour scheme"><br>